 Step 1 – Install Required Dependencies

-First, you will need to install some required dependencies needed to compile Nginx with ModSecurity.
+First, you will need to install the required dependencies needed to compile Nginx with ModSecurity.
 You can install all of them with the following command:

-dnf install gcc-c++ flex bison yajl curl-devel curl zlib-devel pcre-devel autoconf automake git curl make libxml2-devel pkgconfig libtool httpd-devel redhat-rpm-config git wget openssl openssl-devel vim
+dnf install gcc-c++ flex bison curl-devel curl zlib-devel autoconf automake git curl make libxml2-devel pkgconfig libtool httpd-devel redhat-rpm-config git wget openssl openssl-devel vim pcre2 pcre2-devel

 First, download the latest version of ModSecurity from the Git Hub repository using the following command: